An illustrated account of human movement, travel, exploration, and scientific discovery-from the first trade networks in...

 But it wasn’t just the lavishness of the train that attracted people.
 The 1,857-mile (2,989-km) route also passed through some of Europe’s most stunning scenery, from the snow-capped Austrian Alps to the lush valleys of the Veneto.
 The service was so popular that even the occasional hold-up by bandits or a day-long halt in snow didn’t discourage travelers—in fact it added to the trip’s romance.

 Fancy taking your own lavish tour on this luxurious train?
 Try the Venice Simplon-Orient-Express, a service that retains all the elegance and charm of the original service.

 DK Eyewitness Travel Guide: Europe will lead you straight to the best attractions this diverse continent has to offer, f...

-From the 17th century onwards, wealthy young Englishmen journeyed across Europe on a cultural pilgrimage that came to be known as the "Grand Tour".
+From the 17th century onward, wealthy young Englishmen journeyed across Europe on a cultural pilgrimage that came to be known as the "Grand Tour."

-Of course, not all of these youthful travellers went to Rome with lofty notions of learning about art, architecture, history and politics – some were more interested in gambling and drinking.
-Whatever their purpose, most travellers left with a souvenir or two, whether that was art, antiques or a portrait of themselves standing haughtily in front of Rome's historic sights.
+Of course, not all of these youthful travelers went to Rome with lofty notions of learning about art, architecture, history, and politics—some were more interested in gambling and drinking.
+Whatever their purpose, most travelers left with a souvenir or two, whether that was art, antiques, or a portrait of themselves standing haughtily in front of Rome's historic sights.

 Enjoy a Grand Tour of your own on a trip to see the Eternal City's ancient sights, like the monumental Colosseum or breathtaking Sistine Chapel.
 Or, take in one or two of the other Italian cities visited by the English aristocracy, from art-filled Florence to relaxed Naples.